SMART Goals for Writers: How to Set Targets That Don't Paralyze

 • "Complete three writing sessions per week, minimum 15 minutes each"

-2. Skill Development Goals (Building Capability)
+2. Skill Goals (Building Ability)

-3. Learning Goals (Gathering Feedback)
+3. Learning Goals (Getting Feedback)

 Four quadrant diagram showing goal categories: Practice Goals (consistency), Skill Development Goals (capability), Learning Goals (feedback), and Completion Goals (with flexibility).
 Arrows show how they work together.